sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 probability, by the representatives of the Gauḍīand so the Gauḍīcame to mean a bad style, with excess of Śabda and Artha Alaṁkāra, poor in idea, hyperbolic and involved in ex-pression.
 It is this Gauḍīthat is the antithesis in the first pariccheda of the Kāvyādars'a of Daṇḍīn.
 By this time, the names had not yet become non-geographical; for Daṇḍin often refers only to the people of the east and the south, while referring to the two styles and not, like later writers, to the stereotyped modes of style without any geographical significance.

  It is often said that Daṇḍin represents a school called the ‘Guṇa school.’In Bhāmaha, at the beginning of chapter II, we find three Guṇas, Prasāda, Mādhurya and Ojās, the former two going together as features of an Asamāsa-saṅghaṭanāand the third, standing against both Prasāda and Mādhurya, as the Guṇa of Dīrgha-samāsa-saṁghatana.
 While speaking of the two Mārgas, Bhāmaha mentions Komalatva, Śruti peśalatva, and Prasannatva regarding the Vaidarbhī; and while commending the good Gauḍī, he says that it must be Anākula, which means that there must not be very long compounds.
 Besides this implied and traceable connection between the Guṇas and the two Mārgas, there is no definite mention, in Bhāmaha, of Guṇas as the constituting elements of a Mārga.
 Daṇḍin ex-pounds in the first chapter the Vaidarbha Mārga which was considered the best style.
 It was so considered because of the presence in it of ten Guṇas which constitute its life.
 Daṇḍin *generally* says that the reverses of these ten Guṇas are seen in the Gauḍīwhich means bad poetry.
-A critical examination of these ten Guṇas has been made elsewhere by the present [writer.](# "See my thesis Bhoja's Śṛṅgāra Prakāśa, Vol. I, Part 2, Ch. on History of Guṇas, pp. 282-293.")Suffice it here to point out that some
+A critical examination of these ten Guṇas has been made elsewhere by the present writer.[^41]Suffice it here to point out that some

+[^41]: "See my thesis Bhoja's Śṛṅgāra Prakāśa, Vol. I, Part 2, Ch. on History of Guṇas, pp. 282-293."

-Guṇas are given by Daṇḍin himself as excellences of both [Mārgas](# "Dr. S. K. De wrongly says in his Skr.
+Guṇas are given by Daṇḍin himself as excellences of both Mārgas[^42].

+[^42]: "Dr. S. K. De wrongly says in his Skr.
 Poetics II, p.
-100: “The ten Guṇas are non-existent in the Gauḍa.").
+100: “The ten Guṇas are non-existent in the Gauḍa."

  Daṇḍin mentions the ten Guṇas as the life not of poetry as such, but of the style called Vaidarbhī.
 If, on the basis of Daṇḍin's formulation of Guṇas, one says that he belongs to the Guṇa school, one can as well say that Daṇḍin belongs to the Rīti school.
 Really Daṇḍin belongs to the Alaṁkāra school, much more than Bhāmaha.
 For, to Daṇḍin, Guṇas, Rasas, Sandhyaṅga, Vṛttyaṅga, Lakṣaṇa,— all are Alaṁkāra.
 Apart from the word poetry, there is only one word for Daṇḍin, viz., Alaṁkāra.
-The full development of Daṇḍin, as well as of Bhāmaha, is seen in two directions in Bhoja and [Kuntaka](# "See my Bhoja's Śṛigāra Prakāśa, Vol. I. Part 1, p.
+The full development of Daṇḍin, as well as of Bhāmaha, is seen in two directions in Bhoja and Kuntaka[^43].

+[^43]: "See my Bhoja's Śṛigāra Prakāśa, Vol. I. Part 1, p.
 123; Part 2, p.
-417.").
+417."

  In poetic expression there is always a finally analysable scheme of two definite styles, the simple and the grandiloquent, the plain and the elevated, the unadorned and the figurative.
 In the former, natural description of emotion, men and things is given with minimum artificial decoration.
 Svabhāvokti and Rasokti, to borrow Bhoja's classification, predominate in it.
 Colour, ornament,— Vakrokti dominates the latter.
 These two correspond to Daṇḍin's two styles; only the Gauḍī is Vakrokti run riot.
 Kuntaka's Sukumāra Mārga, which emphasises Vakrokti less, belongs to the former class.
 Kuntaka's Vicitra mārga marks an emphasis on the Vaicitrya that Vakrokti imparts.
 Aristotle also gives only two styles, the good and the bad, the good being so by any sort of virtue, i.e., good not only because of virtues of simplicity, elegance etc., but by virtues of vigour etc., also.
 His bad